vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

     storageGB: 100
 ```

 Crossview shows you which Composition each XR is using.
-It’s like seeing which properties have hotels vs. houses!
+It's like seeing which properties have hotels vs. houses!

 ## 🎬 Real-World Success Story